laurenaceae/tif_to_gif/README.md

 ### Data Files:

 - **adenfasc-X.tif** - 5 TIFF files as example data for the species Adenostoma fasciculatum
-- **ceanramu-x.tif** - 5 TIFF files as example data for the species Ceanothus cuneatus var. fascicularis
+- **ceanramu-X.tif** - 5 TIFF files as example data for the species Ceanothus cuneatus var. fascicularis